Bone Health After Cancer

 Our bodies cannot produce calcium, so we must be sure to get enough in our diet to support healthy bones.
 You should aim to get 1000-1200 mg of calcium per day.
 It is best to get calcium in a balanced diet, including 4-8 servings of calcium-rich foods a day.

 Dairy foods, such as milk, yogurt, and cheese, are highest in calcium.
-Canned fish (sardines and salmon with bones), dark, green vegetables, such as broccoli, kale, and collard greens, contain calcium as well.
+Canned fish (sardines and salmon with bones), and dark, green vegetables, such as broccoli, kale, and collard greens, contain calcium as well.
 Some foods are fortified with calcium, but read the labels to get an idea of just how much they contain.
 Calcium-fortified orange juice is one good source.

-Spinach and rhubarb contain calcium, but also contain large amounts of oxalate and phytate, which prevent the body from absorbing their calcium.
+Spinach and rhubarb contain calcium but also contain large amounts of oxalate and phytate, which prevent the body from absorbing their calcium.
 However, they do not interfere with the absorption of calcium from other foods.
 Other good sources of calcium include almonds, sunflower seeds, apricots, and figs. A dietitian can provide more guidance in choosing calcium-rich foods.

 If you cannot take in the recommended amount of calcium in foods, take calcium supplements.
 Your body does not absorb calcium supplements well, so spread the dose out by taking 1 tablet multiple times a day.
 If you take Synthroid (thyroid hormone), separate it from calcium doses by at least 4 hours.

-Vitamin D is often called the "sunshine vitamin" because our skin converts ultraviolet rays from the sun into vitamin D. In general, 10-15 minutes of sun exposure on the hands, arms and face creates the needed amount.
+Vitamin D is often called the "sunshine vitamin" because our skin converts ultraviolet rays from the sun into vitamin D. In general, 10-15 minutes of sun exposure on the hands, arms, and face creates the needed amount.
 However, it is difficult to measure how much vitamin D you are getting by this method and the amount can vary by season or location.
 In addition, avoiding the sun and using sunscreen limit how much UV exposure we get.

 Very few foods contain vitamin D naturally; these include certain fish (salmon, tuna, mackerel) and fish liver oils, while egg yolks and beef liver contain small amounts.
 Many foods are fortified with vitamin D, read the nutrition labels to know how much.
 Milk is often fortified with vitamin D, but keep in mind that foods made with milk (cheese, ice cream) are not.